-- Applications will be accepted on a rolling basis with priority given to those received by Monday, March 1st.
+- Applications will be accepted on a rolling basis.

 - The workshop is FREE to participants.
-Every participant completing all three sessions will receive a stipend of $50/session to cover any costs associated with participating.
-Light refreshments will be provided at each session.
+Every participant completing all four sessions will receive a stipend of $150 to cover any costs associated with participating.

 - Please view our program fact sheet to learn more and view frequently asked questions: